 BIOL 300 Biological Chemistry GER 3/B

 Molecular aspects of cellular function; properties of biomolecules, their biosynthesis and breakdown; structure and function of proteins and enzymes, metabolites, membranes and nucleic acids; cellular mechanisms of energy transduction; integration and control of cell metabolism.
-Experiments cover a variety of modern techniques in molecular biology. $10 materials fee required. prereqs: BIOL 202, CHEM 222, 223 coreq: CHEM 224 7 hrs (3 lec, 3 lab, 1 disc), 4.5 cr. fall only
+Experiments cover a variety of modern techniques in molecular biology. $10 materials fee required.
+Prereqs: BIOL 203, CHEM 222, 223 coreq: CHEM 224 7 hrs (3 lec, 4 lab), 4.5 cr.

 BIOL 304 Environmental Microbiology GER 3/B

 Role of microorganisms in normal and polluted environments: bioremediation, waste and water treatment, heavy metals, nutrient cycles, microbes as a food source, algal toxins, microbial pesticides, microbial indicators of mutagens and pollutants, microbial leaching of ores.
 Prereq: BIOL 100, 102, 200 or perm instr.3 hrs (lec), 3 cr. spring alternate years

 BIOL 306 Developmental Biology GER 3/B